-NSF-invited full proposals arising from the Ideas Lab will be submitted via FastLane, Research.gov or Grants.gov by May 13, 2019.
-NSF-invited proposals will be reviewed internally by the cognizant NSF Program Officers, the Ideas Lab panelists, and other external reviewers, as appropriate.
+NSF-invited full proposals arising from the Ideas Lab will be submitted via Research.gov or Grants.gov by August 31, 2022.
+NSF-invited proposals will be reviewed internally by the cognizant NSF Program Officers and other external reviewers, as appropriate.

 Reviewers will be asked to evaluate proposals using two National Science Board approved merit review criteria and, if applicable, additional program specific criteria.
 A summary rating and accompanying narrative will generally be completed and submitted by each reviewer and/or panel.
-The Program Officer assigned to manage the proposal's review will consider the advice of reviewers and will formulate a recommendation
+The Program Officer assigned to manage the proposal's review will consider the advice of reviewers and will formulate a recommendation.